 Maria Middelares General Hospital recognised for innovative treatment of oesophageal problems

 Stomach acid may flow back into the oesophagus (known as ‘reflux’) if the valve between the stomach and the oesophagus does not close properly, for instance because of obesity.
-Long-term reflux may turn the mucous membrane in the lower part of the oesophagus into a pinkish kind of ileum mucous membrane, also known as Barret’s oesophagus.
-Approximately one in ten of people with reflux complaints actually develops Barret’s oesophagus.
-Over time, abnormalities may develop in the mucosa of Barret’s oesophagus, which may, again over time, evolve into cancer.
+Long-term reflux may turn the mucous membrane in the lower part of the oesophagus into a pinkish kind of ileum mucous membrane, also known as Barrett’s oesophagus.
+Approximately one in ten of people with reflux complaints actually develops Barrett’s oesophagus.
+Over time, abnormalities may develop in the mucosa of Barrett's oesophagus, which may, again over time, evolve into cancer.

 Because ESD is a complex technique that requires high skill levels and is associated with higher risk if the level of experience with the technique is insufficient, ESD is only performed on a regular basis by a handful of endoscopists in Flanders.

-Patients who develop a malignancy or a precursor are at high risk of developing a recurrent abnormality in a different location (metachronous lesion) in the Barret’s mucosa.
-To effectively reduce this risk, Barret’s oesophagus is treated by means of the RFA method.
+Patients who develop a malignancy or a precursor are at high risk of developing a recurrent abnormality in a different location (metachronous lesion) in the Barrett's mucosa.
+To effectively reduce this risk, Barrett's oesophagus is treated by means of the RFA method.

-Dr. Pieter Dewint (interventional endoscopist): ‘During RFA, the “bad” mucosa is very carefully removed by briefly applying a high level of heat to this layer of the oesophagus, thus destroying it.
+Dr Pieter Dewint (interventional endoscopist): ‘During RFA, the “bad” mucosa is very carefully removed by briefly applying intense heat to this layer of the oesophagus, thus destroying it.
 The gastroenterologist performs this procedure during a gastroendoscopy.
-After the procedure, the oesophagus heals and the oesophagus’ original protective layer grows back.”
+After the procedure, the oesophagus heals and the oesophagus’ original protective layer grows back.

 The RFA technique is also only offered in a limited number of large hospitals.
 The Digestive Centre at Maria Middelares General Hospital has been one of these since 1 April 2018.